-Yes if you had more water the night before, lined your stomach with a hearty meal or switched to low or non-alcoholic wine you would have been in a better state however that quite clearly didn’t happen so if you need a solution ASAP – check out my 10 tips from over 20 years of dealing with wine hangovers myself.
+Yes if you had more water the night before, lined your stomach with a hearty meal, used a wine saver / preserver to keep the rest of that opened bottle or switched to low or non-alcoholic wine you would have been in a better state.
+However that quite clearly didn’t happen so if you need a solution ASAP – check out my 10 tips from over 20 years of dealing with wine hangovers myself.

 While greasy food is the go-to for many, I have wised up in my years and I now know that greasy food is good to line your stomach prior to drinking however to cure a wine hangover it doesn’t really help (Medical News Today also agrees with this theory) – 9 times out of 10 you will feel worse for it, trust me.

 Here are my 10 steps to cure a wine hangover:

 1. Sleep as long as possible

 Sleep as long as you can, when you’re sleeping you’re not feeling the pain and you may even be able to sleep it off.
 So close those curtains, put on a sleep eye mask and stay in a cool, dark room in bed as long as possible.

 Drink as much as you can (non-alcoholic beverages of course!), my favourite is a frozen coke or sprite.
 Icey cold and the sugar really helps.
 Of course water is the ultimate beverage to get stuck into when suffering a dreaded wine hangover, but sometimes you just don’t feel in the mood for it, right?

 Painkillers, the sooner you can get some neurofen, panadol or asprin down ya, the better!